fusioncharts/faberjs/README.md

 # MASON
 Mason is an open source CSS Grid implementation.
-Unline HTML element which can leverage power of CSS for Grid layouting, objects like SVG or custom objects cannot do that.
+Unlike HTML element which can leverage power of CSS for Grid layouting, objects like SVG or custom objects cannot do that.
 Hence this library tries to solve that problem.
+For example we have have an object storing drawing information like dimensions and styles and then for laying itself in a parent container, Mason can be used.

 ## Introduction to CSS Grid
-CSS Grid Layout is the most powerful layout system available in CSS.
+CSS Grid Layout is one of the most powerful layout system available in CSS.
 It is a 2-dimensional system, meaning it can handle both columns and rows, unlike flexbox which is largely a 1-dimensional system.
 You work with Grid Layout by applying CSS rules both to a parent element (which becomes the Grid Container) and to that element's children (which become Grid Items).

 For more details about CSS grids, refer to this awesome guide: https://css-tricks.com/snippets/css/complete-guide-grid/